 Etosha National Park, a sprawling 22,000-square-kilometer gem in northern Namibia, is a haven for nature lovers.
 With its vast Etosha Salt Pan and life-giving waterholes, the park teems with wildlife in Etosha, making it one of Africa’s premier safari destinations.
 From majestic elephants lumbering through the dust to stealthy lions stalking their prey, the animals here offer a front-row seat to nature’s drama.
 Whether you’re an avid photographer or a first-time adventurer, spotting the wildlife in Etosha is an experience you won’t forget.

 At Etosha-Namibia.com, we’re here to help you plan the ultimate wildlife safari.
-This guide highlights the top 10 wildlife in Etosha species to look out for, complete with tips on the best times and locations to catch them in their element.
+This guide highlights the top 10 wildlife species to look out for, complete with tips on the best times and locations to catch them in their element.
 Ready to explore?
 Let’s dive into Etosha’s iconic animals.

-1. African Elephant: Giants of the Wildlife in Etosha
+1. African Elephant: Etosha’s Gentle Giants

 - Best Time: Dry season (May to October) when they gather at waterholes.